JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

    }
    ```

-2. Create a new directory `composeResources` in the `commonMain` directory:
+2. Create a new directory `composeResources` in the source set directory:

    ![Compose resources project structure](compose-resources-structure.png){width=250}